Onsite Sanitation Guide 101: Ultimate Wastewater Solutions

 How can I contribute to better onsite sanitation in my community?

-You can raise awareness, support local initiatives, and ensure proper maintenance of onsite sanitation systems.
+You can raise awareness, support local initiatives, and ensure proper maintenance of onsite-sanitation systems.

 Are composting toilets environmentally friendly?